 Gear Fit 2

 Samsung’s new device sits somewhere between a fitness tracker and smartwatch.
 This means the South Korean manufacturer will be going head-to-head with the likes of Fitbit Blaze and Microsoft Band 2.
 If the promotional video and early reviews are anything to go by, the new tracker looks to show them a thing or two about design and performance.

 You can pick up the tracker in three colours (Black, Blue and Pink) and you’ll be able to choose from a variety of watch faces.
-Look for the new device on June 10th for $179.
+Look for the new device on June 10th.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!